Report raps Comey, but says no bias in Clinton email case

 Comey was fired by Trump in May 2017 while leading the investigation into whether the Trump campaign colluded with Russia, an allegation the president has denied.

-Reporting by Sarah N. Lynch and Mark Hosenball; Editing by John Walcott and Alistair Bell
+Reporting by Sarah N. Lynch and Mark Hosenball; Writing by Warren Strobel; Editing by John Walcott and Alistair Bell